 Under the oversight of our Senior Vice President, Operations, our Conflict Minerals Team is comprised by representatives from our operations, finance and legal functions.
 The Conflict Minerals Team has the overall responsibility for developing and implementing our Conflict Minerals compliance strategy, as well as for reviewing the ongoing progress and effectiveness of the Conflict Minerals reporting.
 In addition, when needed this cross-functional team engages with specialists in other functions throughout PMI to review and analyze the information relevant to PMI's Conflict Minerals due diligence processes and reporting, and to update our due diligence process in order to improve our Direct Suppliers' performance, where necessary.
 In 2023, our Conflict Minerals Team commissioned a specialized external consultant to conduct a benchmark to better understand industry leading practices related to the responsible sourcing of minerals.
-This engagement contributed to the development of an enhanced conflict minerals due diligence strategy, including the updated Policy.
+In 2024, we complemented this work by engaging another provider to conduct a sustainability assessment (analysis of social, environmental and supply chain risks) of PMI Critical Raw Materials, including conflict minerals.
+This research will contribute to further improve our conflict minerals due diligence strategy.

-As part of our organizational framework, our Product Compliance Team, which is part of the Life Sciences Department reporting to our Chief Life Sciences Officer, also verifies ingredients and materials used in the direct materials for our Covered Products.
+As part of our organizational framework, our Product Regulatory Compliance Team, which is part of the Life Sciences Department reporting to our Chief Life Sciences Officer, also verifies ingredients and materials used in the direct materials for our Covered Products.
 Any Conflict Minerals reporting and compliance matters that arise during this verification process are analyzed and addressed by the Conflict Minerals Team.